johnjohn2410/Frontier-Trading/README.md

 ## Current Status

-### Latest UI Update: Professional Neon Trading Terminal
+### Latest UI Update: Professional Trading Terminal

 The frontend has been completely redesigned with a professional trading terminal aesthetic: